Ask AI

 ~ (tilde)NOT; condition is not true; ex: ~A

-& (ampersand)AND; both conditions must be true; ex: A & B
+& (ampersand)AND; both conditions are true; ex: A & B

-A.newly_true()False on previous tick and is now true
+A.newly_true()Condition A was false on the previous evaluation and is now true.

 AutomationCondition.any_downstream_condition()Any AutomationCondition on a downstream asset evaluates to true